ElvishJerricco/reflex-project-skeleton/README.md

 `reflex-platform`, and `jsaddle` to drastically improve the developer experience.

+Either clone this repo with `--recurse-submodules`, or run `git submodule update --init --recursive` in this directory after cloning to make sure `reflex-platform` is checked out.

 First, run `./reflex-platform/try-reflex` at least once.
 We won't use it at all in this project, but it does some extra work to setup your system requirements automatically, namely installing Nix and